kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 2 is correct.
 This is a good use case for Instance Store storage.
 It can also be cost-effective as it comes with the price of the EC2 instance.
 ```

-## **Question 10: The development department in your organization need to quickly access a platform for running Docker containers.
+## **Quiz: The development department in your organization need to quickly access a platform for running Docker containers.
 The platform service should be fully managed.
 Which AWS service should you provision for them?**

-1. Amazon Elastic Container Service (ECS) with the EC2 launch type
-2. Amazon Elastic Container Service (ECS) with the Fargate launch type
-3. Amazon Elastic Kubernetes Service (EKS)
-4. Amazon Elastic Container Registry (ECR)

 <!-- #ecr #eks #ecs #fargate -->

+- [ ] Amazon Elastic Container Service (ECS) with the EC2 launch type
+- [x] Amazon Elastic Container Service (ECS) with the Fargate launch type
+- [ ] Amazon Elastic Kubernetes Service (EKS)
+- [ ] Amazon Elastic Container Registry (ECR)

 ----

-**Question 10, Answer: 2**
+**Answer: 2**

 **Explanation:**